rjleveque/amath584a2016/sphinx/software.rst

 Juptyer Notebooks
 -----------------

 Jupyter notebooks are a web-based notebook environment.
 They used to be called IPython notebooks, but proved to be useful for many languages other than Python and so the web interface was expanded as Jupyter.
 See http://jupyter.org for more information and documentation.

 If you have a Matlab license then you can also write Matlab code in a Juptyer notebook.
-Many examples used in this class will be presented in this manner.
+Some examples used in this class will be presented in this manner.

 See :ref:`jupyter` for hints on using Matlab and Python in notebooks.